 (i) there is a delay or diversion to the means of transportation the subject of this contract;

-- More than 10 weeks prior to departure, first two paid deposits will be forfeited.
+• More than 10 weeks prior to departure, the first two paid deposits will be forfeited.
 DEPOSITS ARE NON REFUNDABLE

-(a) Where the Consumer is prevented from proceeding with the holiday, he may transfer his booking, having first given the Organiser or Retailer six weeks notice in writing of his intention to do so before the departure date.
-The transferee of the Consumer must sign a booking form and comply with any other requirements of the Organiser applicable to the holiday.
+You may transfer his booking, having first given the Organiser or Re- tailer seven days’ notice in writing of his intention to do so before the departure date.
+The transferee of the Consumer must sign a booking form and com- ply with any other requirements of the Organiser applicable to the holiday.

 Special requests (e.g. ground floor accommodation, sea view, etc.) shall be communicated by the consumer in writing to the Organiser or Retailer at the time of making the booking, The Organiser shall use reasonable endeavours to fulfil such requests.
 The granting of such requests is the sole responsibility of the property management.
 No liability shall attach to the Organiser for failure to comply with a special request and such requests do not form part of the contract.

 (a) The Organiser reserves the right to alter, change, curtail or cancel a holiday.